HOW TO TAKE SYMDEKO®

 Call your doctor right away if you have any of the following symptoms of liver problems:

-- Abnormality of the eye lens (cataract) in some children and adolescents treated with SYMDEKO or with ivacaftor alone.
+• Abnormality of the eye lens (cataract) has happened in some children and adolescents treated with SYMDEKO or with ivacaftor alone.
 If you are a child or adolescent, your doctor should perform eye examinations before and during treatment with SYMDEKO to look for cataracts

 The most common side effects of SYMDEKO include headache, nausea, sinus congestion, and dizziness.